squito/cdh-spark.g8/README.md

 Using sbt new
 --------------

-Run `sbt new squito/cdh-spark.g8` and follow the interactive prompts
+In case of sbt’s launcher version 0.13.13 or above you can run `sbt new squito/cdh-spark.g8` and follow the interactive prompts

 Using g8 directly
 -----------------